vanHeemstraSystems/game-management/README.md

 **Notes**:

-- A Card is represented by a JointJS Node
+- A Card is represented by a JointJS Node.
 - A Deck of Cards is represented by a collection of JointJS Nodes.
 - A Relationship between Cards is represented by a JointJS Link.